 This list is for practicing therapists or therapy students.
-Sign up for this email list to receive a list of links to narrative therapy videos that other narrative therapists have posted online.
+Sign up to receive a list of links to narrative therapy videos that other narrative therapists have posted online.
 Looking online for quality Narrative Therapy material can be difficult.
 I can save you time figuring out what videos are worth watching.
 In addition, you will receive invitations to my training, workshops, and lectures in the Asheville / Black Mountain, North Carolina area.
 Once or twice a year, you will get an update on my Narrative Therapy practice in North Carolina.

 Once you click submit, confirm your subscription in your email inbox before you can get the resources email.
 Thank you for your interest in my narrative work.